 The total universe mass, anti-mass, radiation, anti-radiation, etc (total ABSOLUTE energy and anti-energy) is continuously increasing.

-At proper pressures the atomic distances are short enough to trigger a runaway energy transfer from the underlying aeteric substrate, thus pouring fresh energy at the core of said supernovae event and causing the Universe to be an open system where new fresh energy is added during said cosmic events or even during plain nuclear fusion at the rate of 0.784 MeV for every neutron generated in a star.
+At proper pressures the atomic distances are short enough to trigger a runaway energy transfer from the underlying aetheric substrate, thus pouring fresh energy at the core of said supernovae event and causing the Universe to be an open system where new fresh energy is added during said cosmic events or even during plain nuclear fusion at the rate of 0.784 MeV for every neutron generated in a star.

 This extra energy eventually allows for the formation of heavier elements and the dispersion of the same within clouds of gasses between interstellar spaces.
 These gasses then constitute the raw materials for the formation of more complex structures, heavier planetary bodies, complex life and so forth.

 Every time one such explosion happens, whether in a galaxy made of matter and anti-matter, energy (or anti energy) is leaked into existence within the otherwise isolated universe.

 This relentless net energy balance causes a constant addition of energy (mass) into existence through these galactic phenomena, and because of the matter/antimatter gravitational equilibrium described above we have the picture of a universe constantly expanding its radius of existence, its total quantity of planets, galaxies, life, etc.